 4. Reuse old props and set pieces, or send what you can for recycling

-5. Check that you won’t be disturbing any natural habitats or wildlife to get your shot and keep an eye on discarded trash
+5. Check that you won’t be disturbing any natural habitats or wildlife to get your shot.
+Keep an eye on discarded trash

-Even if some of these are beyond your reach – just take a look around on your next project and have a quick think about how your film might be impacting the environment.
+Even if some of these are beyond your reach – just take a look around on your next project.
+Have a quick think about how your film might be impacting the environment.

 Meanwhile, in the HitFilm office, we’ve been trying to be sustainable in our own way.
-Joe – our own Eco-Warrior – has introduced recycling bins as standard, ensures we never leave a light on overnight or any of our machines on standby – and he’s even set up little herb gardens on our windowsill.
+Joe – our own Eco-Warrior – has introduced recycling bins as standard, ensures we never leave a light on overnight or any of our machines on standby.
+Joe has even set up little herb gardens on our windowsill.
 Next step: Kitchen composting!